gulfurs/P4-Project/README.md

 - **Compose:** Arrange the blocks in different configurations to compose melodies, beats, and rhythms.
 - **Mix:** Use the blocks to control volume, effects, and other parameters to fine-tune your sound.
 - **Play:** Have fun experimenting with different combinations and interactions to produce unique musical expressions.

-- _This project was developed as part of the "MED4 Project - Interactive sound systems (MED4) KBH" 🎓 course at AAU Copenhagen 🏫.

 🎶 Happy music making with BlockBand! 🎶